Originally published 1/24/19.

-Find our book “Mastering College Musical Theatre Auditions: Sound Advice for the Student, Teacher, and Parent” on Amazon.
+The updated edition of our book, “Mastering College Musical Theatre Auditions: Sound Advice for the Student, Teacher, and Parent” is now available on Amazon.

 Please subscribe to our blog.
 Enter your email address on the top right side of the page and click “Follow” and sign up for our email list.

 Visit www.contemporarymusicaltheatre.com for more information on over 180 contemporary musical theatre writers and 550+ songs, all searchable by voice and song type.